richiq/umongo-async-mongomock/docs/userguide.rst

 Under the hood, μMongo heavily uses `marshmallow <http://marshmallow.readthedocs.org>`_ for all it data validation work.

-However an ODM has some special needs (i.g. handling ``required`` fields that are handled by MongoDB's unique indexes) that force to extend marshmallow base types.
+However an ODM has some special needs (i.g. handling ``required`` fields through MongoDB's unique indexes) that force to extend marshmallow base types.

 In short, you should not try to use marshmallow base types (:class:`marshmallow.Schema`, :class:`marshmallow.fields.Field` or :class:`marshmallow.validate.Validator` for instance)